shinesolutions/aem-stack-manager-messenger/docs/faq.md

   __A:__ You can find `stdout` and `stderr` log files at `/var/lib/amazon/ssm/<instance_id>/document/orchestration/<execution_id>/` .

 * __Q:__ Why is there no log file available after successfully executing the SSM command ?<br/>
-  __A:__ If there is no log file available for an EC2 instance on S3 or on the file system, but the command still ran successfully, than the command execution doesn't produced any output for `stdout` & `stderr` e.g. the `check-readiness-full-set` might not produce log files for all EC2 instances as it doesn't produce any output for author-primary.
+  __A:__ If there is no log file available for an EC2 instance either on S3 or on EC2 instance's file system itself, but the command still ran successfully, then it's because the command execution doesn't produced any output for `stdout` & `stderr`.
+For example, the `check-readiness-full-set` might not produce log files for any EC2 instance as it doesn't produce any output for a component like author-primary.